-Now in its fifth year, ARSF’s Rural Road Safety Month national awareness campaign targets regional and rural road safety throughout September.
+Now in its seventh year, ARSF’s Rural Road Safety Month national awareness campaign targets regional and rural road safety throughout September.
 A national community-based road safety initiative, it is designed to highlight the additional risks when driving on rural and remote roads across Australia.

 All road users are encouraged to get involved to help make a significant reduction in road trauma.

 Following a devastating surge in fatal crashes across Australian roads this year, ARSF has released new research detailing the escalating risks taken by drivers in rural areas: